EnriqueMoran/BittleXboxController/README.md

 Dependencies: [pyBittle](https://github.com/EnriqueMoran/pyBittle)

+##How it works
+The controller and Bittle are connected to your computer.
+This tool receives the inputted data from the controller, translates it into Bittle understandable commands and sends them to it through Bluetooth or WiFi connection using pyBittle library.

 ## How to use
-1. Connect Xbox controller to your computer.
+1. Connect the Xbox controller to your computer.
-2. Turn on your Bittle and connect it to your computer in case you will control it through Bluetooth.
+2. Turn on your Bittle and connect it to your computer (only in case you will control it through Bluetooth).
-3. Run this script.
+3. Run this tool.
 4. Control your Bittle using the Xbox controller.
 5. To exit, press ctrl + c.